Rlyown/mockingbird/README.md

 ### LogManager
-Logger `root` is the global default logger.
+There are two default global Logger:
+* Logger `root`.
 If it does not exist, it will be automatically created by LogManager.
 All loggers except `root` have a pointer `m_root` pointing to `root`.
 When the sub-logger does not have any `LogAppender`, then the `LogAppender` of `root` will be called for output.
+* Logger `system`.

 If called `LogManager::getLogger(name)` or `MOCKER_LOG_NAME(name)` and the `name` has never been used, it will create a new logger by this `name`.